Groogy/rbSFML/README.markdown

 7. If you built SFML as a shared library, you will need the SFML DLLs in your PATH in order to `require` any of the rbSFML files (this can be accomplished by copying them to the directory where rbSFML is being `require`d).

-8. Run `rake test` to ensure everything is working and then `rake gem` to package rbSFML as a Ruby gem.
+8. Run `rake test` to ensure everything is working and then `rake install` to put the generated files somewhere Ruby can find it.

 Linux
 -----